 Compounding Pharmacy Defense

 The attorneys at Stumphauzer & Sloman have extensive experience defending government investigations of compounding pharmacies.
-Indeed, our attorneys have defended several compounding pharmacies throughout the nation on civil and criminal matters, and have also defended prescribing physicians, pharmacists-in-charge, marketing companies, individual marketing agents and telemedicine companies that have come under government scrutiny because of their roles in distribution of compounded pain creams and scar creams.
-With such a wealth of experience in defending compounding pharmacies and related individuals and entities, the attorneys at Stumphauzer & Sloman are able to quickly identify the specific fact patterns and circumstances that triggered government scrutiny, and we can craft unique and comprehensive defense strategies to address each of the government’s prosecution theories.
+Indeed, our lawyers have defended several compounding pharmacies throughout the nation on civil and criminal matters, and have also defended prescribing physicians, pharmacists-in-charge, marketing companies, individual marketing agents and telemedicine companies that have come under government scrutiny because of their roles in distribution of compounded pain creams and scar creams.
+With such a wealth of experience in defending compounding pharmacies and related individuals and entities, a Miami healthcare lawyer at Stumphauzer & Sloman is able to quickly identify the specific fact patterns and circumstances that triggered government scrutiny, and we can craft unique and comprehensive defense strategies to address each of the government’s prosecution theories.

 - Defense of Compounding Pharmacy Owners and Compounding Pharmacists